Azure-Samples/resource-manager-powershell-certificate-authentication/README.md

 author: msonecode
 ---

-# Access Azure resource data by certificate authentication in Powershell
+# Access Azure resource data by certificate authentication in PowerShell

 ## Introduction
 This sample demonstrates [how to automatically get a list of all the resources (VMs, Storage Accounts, Databases, App Services) and status via Powershell by certificate authentication](https://gallery.technet.microsoft.com/Access-Azure-resource-data-ca9cc9f7).